rohanW-727/rohanW-727/README.md

 Hi, my name is Rohan Wadhwa and I am interested in Machine Learning.
-I will post updates on any projects that I am currently working on.
-I am open to collaborate with others.
+I have worked on various projects in the past that focused on areas such as Computer Vision and Convolutional Neural Networks.
+I am always interested in diving into new areas of AI and collaborating with others.